-Kate Middleton ‘Banned’ Words, New Kate Assistant Must Watch Her Tongue
+Kate Middleton ‘Banned’ Words: Kate’s New Assistant Must Watch Her Tongue

 — buys (@buyoq) December 13, 2011

-For ordinary people, a quick, “Pardon?” is the right response.
+For ordinary people, a quick “Pardon?” is the right response.
 In Kate Middleton’s world, a pardon is something a reigning monarch grants to a convicted criminal.
-If Kate, or even Queen Elizabeth herself doesn’t catch a comment, their method “cuts straight to the point” with an abrupt, “What?”; something that most of us were taught was just bad manners.
+If Kate, or even Queen Elizabeth herself doesn’t catch a comment, their method “cuts straight to the point” with an abrupt “What?” — something that most of us were taught was just bad manners.

-[Featured Image by John Stillwell – WPA Pool/Getty Images]
+[Featured Image by John Stillwell/WPA Pool/Getty Images]